Petrotest: Products & Innovations

 Anton Paar ProveTec produces flash point testers, distillation units, oxidation stability testers, instruments to determine the cold properties of fuels, penetrometers and other measuring instruments for the petroleum industry at its site in Dahlewitz.
 There are internationally standardized test methods for all of these products, which for the most part were developed in and around Berlin by scientists such as Engler, Ubbelohde, Martens and Pensky at the end of the 19th century.
 These processes have, among other things, been integrated into the standards of DIN, ASTM, IP and GOST.
 The devices manufactured today meet these standards, but are much easier for the user to operate due to the use of microprocessor technology.

 Removable Head for Flash Point Testers

 In 1996, the removable head for flash point testers was patented, thus giving the user the option to perform flash point tests with an automatic sample changer.
 This allows the user to accelerate the individual tests since the manual insertion, the required cooling and the manual removal of the sample container are no longer necessary.
+The sample changer option is no longer available.
+Along with the Pensky-Martens flash point tester, the company also manufactures TAG and Abel closed cup flash point testers and a Cleveland Open Cup flash point tester.